 We will not adopt a dog to family that plans to chain or tether their dog unsupervised.
 We require the dogs be taken out on a leash for bathroom breaks, or be completely supervised when tethered, if you do not have a fence.
 It is important to educate yourself on the dangers of chaining.

-When you arrange a meeting with the foster family please bring a copy of your application (that you filled out online), as well as the adoption contract (available for print off online) in case you decided to adopt, use the docusign feature (instructions will be included in the approval email) to send the signed contract to the adoptions team.
+When you arrange a meeting with the foster family please bring a copy of the adoption contract (available for print off online) in case you decided to adopt, use the docusign feature (instructions will be included in the approval email) to send the signed contract to the adoptions team.
 Payment can be made by etransfer ([email protected]bamutts.org) or by PayPal ([email protected]) If you are adopting an adult dog, please also bring your own leash and collar – the current collar and leash should be left with the foster home for their next foster dog.
 If you are adopting an adult cat, please bring a kennel for transport.

 An adoption fee includes a health check, parvo/distemper (dogs) or FVRCP/FeLV (cats) vaccines (2 for adults and 3 for puppies/kittens), 3 rounds of deworming, spay or neuter at six months of age, rabies vaccine and tattoo.
 A Heartworm/Lyme test for all dogs 1 year or older or an FIV/Leuk test for cats over 6 months old at intake.
 Plus a 6 week trial of Pet Secure Pet Insurance.
 It also includes any vetting the animal receives while in our care, including surgeries.